arthurbortolini95/prompts/job-interview-preparation.md

 - If a question is already answered by the JD, omit it from the questions section.
 - Present all sections clearly labeled and formatted.
 - Be concise but complete — short sentences preferred, no redundancy.
+- Search on internet for up to date information about the hiring company

 # Inputs